-Discipleship classes, programs and events, are intended to be stepping stones for people on the journey toward or in the with-God life.
-The Bible studies, book studies and other classes that we offer all collectively help us to “grow to become in every respect the mature body of Him who is the head, that is, Christ” (Ephesians 4:15).
+Discipleship classes, programs, and events are intended to be "stepping stones" for people on the journey toward life with Christ.
+The Bible studies, book studies, and other classes that we offer all collectively help us to “grow to become in every respect the mature body of Him who is the head, that is, Christ” (Ephesians 4:15).

 Contemporary Christian Life Issues (CCLI)

 Meets September - December; January - April

 Chapel off the Rotunda

 The Contemporary Christian Life Issues class explores current and relevant faith and justice issues affecting our community, nation, and world.
 The goal of each session is to “think Christianly” about each topic, so that we can live well in God’s world.
 Speakers are often experts in their field.
 For more information contact Lori at email@example.com.